J-1 Visa Senior Regulatory Affairs Specialist Jobs

 Check whether your home country triggers the two-year rule

 Regulatory affairs professionals from countries on the Exchange Visitor Skills List may face a two-year home residency requirement after their J-1 program ends.
-This affects your ability to change to H-1B or get a green card.
+This affects your ability to change to H-1B visa or get a green card.
 Confirm your country's status with your designated sponsor before accepting any host offer.

 Confirm your host employer's willingness to coordinate with a sponsor